-During the primary immune response, the proliferating antigen-stimulated B cells also undergo an additional fundamental process aimed at improving the efficacy of the ensuing antibody response, the acquisition of somatic hypermutations (SHM) in the IgH and IgL encoding the antigen-binding variable regions of their BCRs.
-Initially, naïve B cells with adequate affinity for the antigen become stimulated and then these cells can acquire SHM as they undergo additional rounds of proliferation within the germinal center reaction.
-Their progeny, therefore, will consist of subclones that have BCRs with a spectrum of affinities for the eliciting antigen: some with higher and others with lower affinity.
+During the primary immune response, the proliferating antigen-stimulated B cells also undergo an additional fundamental process aimed at improving the efficacy of the ensuing antibody response: the acquisition of somatic hypermutations (SHM) in the IgH and IgL encoding the antigen-binding variable regions of their BCR.
+Initially, naive B cells with adequate affinity for the antigen become stimulated; these cells can then acquire SHM as they undergo additional rounds of proliferation within the germinal center reaction.
+Their progeny, therefore, will consist of subclones that have BCR with a spectrum of affinities for the eliciting antigen: some with higher, and others with lower affinity.
 Of these daughter cells, only those with the highest affinity for the antigen continue to participate in the germinal center reaction and undergo further rounds of proliferation and acquisition of additional SHM.
-This process of positive selection for high-affinity subclones (and negligence of daughter cells with lower affinity) continues throughout the primary immune response, and becomes more and more stringent as the antigen becomes gradually eliminated as a consequence of the ensuing successful immune response.
-This process of affinity maturation through acquisition of SHM can also be re-initiated at a later timepoint if the antigen is reencountered, providing the cellular basis for why booster immunizations can progressively raise the affinity of the elicited antibody response.
-Whether in the context of a primary or secondary (recall) immune response, the B cell progeny endowed with the highest affinity BCRs for the eliciting antigen will differentiate into plasma cells (PCs) that secrete antibody with identical specificity of the BCR expressed at the time of their disengagement from the germinal center reaction.
-If such antibody-secreting cells (ASC) settle into the bone marrow, or other suitable niches, they can become long-lived PC (Note 5).
+This process of positive selection for high-affinity subclones (and negligence of daughter cells with lower affinity) continues throughout the primary immune response and becomes more and more stringent as the antigen becomes gradually eliminated as a consequence of the ensuing successful immune response.
+This process of affinity maturation through the acquisition of SHM can also be re-initiated at a later time point if the antigen is reencountered, providing the cellular basis for why booster immunizations can progressively raise the affinity of the elicited antibody response.
+Whether in the context of a primary or secondary (recall) immune response, the B cell progeny endowed with the highest affinity BCR for the eliciting antigen will differentiate into plasma cells (PC) that secrete antibodies with identical specificity of the BCR expressed at the time of their disengagement from the germinal center reaction.
+If such antibody-secreting cells (ASC) settle into the bone marrow or other suitable niches, they can become long-lived PC (see Note 5).

-Relevant to this chapter, the affinity distribution of B cells for any given antigen is expected to be variable among human subjects, being dependent on the dose and duration of antigen persistence during the primary immune response (that dictates the initial affinity-based positive selection process) and on the timing, dose and duration of secondary, and possibly subsequent antigen encounters triggering further rounds of affinity-based selection of the antigen-specific B cell repertoire.
-Based on past efforts generating monoclonal antibody (mAb)-secreting B cell hybridomas, experience supports that the more booster shots are given, the higher the chance of isolating a clone that secretes antibody with very high affinity.
+Relevant to this chapter, the affinity distribution of B cells for any given antigen is expected to be variable among human subjects, dependent on the dose and duration of antigen persistence during the primary immune response (that dictates the initial affinity-based positive selection process) and on the timing, dose, and duration of secondary, and possibly subsequent, antigen encounters, thus triggering further rounds of affinity-based selection of the antigenspecific B cell repertoire.
+Based on past efforts generating monoclonal antibody (mAb)-secreting B cell hybridomas, experience supports that the more booster shots that are given, the higher the chance of isolating a clone that secretes antibodies with very high affinity.

-1.4.
-Measuring antibody functional affinity in the serum vs. the B cells themselves

-It is important to understand the fundamental differences between immune protection mediated by the B cell system via the first vs. second walls of adaptive humoral defense.
-Antibodies already present in serum and other bodily fluids can instantly bind to antigens as soon as they attempt to, or enter the body.
+1.4 Measuring Antibody Functional Affinity in the Serum vs. the B Cells Themselves It is important to understand the fundamental differences between immune protection mediated by the B cell system via the firstvs. second walls of adaptive humoral defense.
+Antibodies already present in serum and other bodily fluids can instantly bind to antigens as soon as they attempt to enter the body.
 This first wall of defense can prevent reinfections and it can be readily assessed by serum antibody measurements.
-Serum antibodies, however, are relatively short-lived molecules (Note 6) and their continued presence depends on constant replenishment by PC.
-While PC are potentially long-lived, their lifespans are heterogenous and likely fall on a continuum [13,14].
-During the recent COVID pandemic we got reminded how rapidly following natural infection, or after vaccination, the induced specific serum antibody levels can decline [15,16].
-We also learned that frequently the detection of memory B cells (B{mem}) is far more reliable for revealing whether an infection has occurred than measuring serum antibodies [17].
+Serum antibodies, however, are relatively short-lived molecules (see Note 6) and their continued presence depends on constant replenishment by PC.
+While PC are potentially long-lived, their lifespans are heterogenous and likely fall on a continuum [13, 14].
+During the recent COVID-19 pandemic, we were reminded how rapidly following natural infection, or after vaccination, the induced specific serum antibody levels can decline [15, 16].
+We also frequently learned that the detection of memory B cells (B{mem}) is far more reliable for revealing whether an infection has occurred than measuring serum antibodies [17].